ausbitbank/stable-diffusion-discord-bot/README.md

 # stable-diffusion-discord-bot

 A basic discord bot built to interface with the webserver api built into the lstein fork of stable-diffusion.
 Currently only tested on windows 10 with an nvidia 1080ti 11gb.
-In theory should work with as low as 6gb vram

 You'll need to have https://github.com/lstein/stable-diffusion installed and working on your system first, as well as nodejs and npm.

-To install bot dependancies : `npm install chokidar moment axios eris dotenv minimist`
+To install bot dependancies : `npm install chokidar moment axios eris dotenv minimist imgur`

 Rename `.env.example` to `.env` and enter your own details:
 - Copy the Discord channel ID as `channelID`